13 Clever Ways To Save Money On Your Next Vacation Accommodation.

 2. Be clear about what is important for you and your family

-If you are single, chances are you won’t care what your room is like because you will be outside of it most of the time soaking up the sights.
+If you are single, chances are you won’t care what your room is like because you will be outside of it most of the time, soaking up the sights.
 But do check if you get stuck with a single supplement fee.

 Remember, the less you spend on your room, the more you have to spend on other things.
-As a mom of 3, l have first-hand experience with how this clever tip has saved my previous vacations.
+As a mom of 3, I have first-hand experience with how this clever tip has saved my previous vacations.

 3. Try staying with family

-As the old adage goes, “family is not an important thing, it’s everything.”
+As the old adage goes, “Family is not an important thing, it’s everything.”
 Having meaningful family relationships comes in handy in situations like these.
 If you have any family in the area, see if you can stay with them.
 This tip can save you quite a bit as it helps you reduce the biggest chunk of your vacation costs.
 Of course, consider getting them an amazing thank you present on your way out so that they can have you back again next time around.

 4. Consider Airbnb

 Airbnb might be a new concept but definitely, one worth exploring.
 Some of the properties are great and a fraction of what you would pay for a hotel.
 Just be sure to check the location concerning all the places you want to visit.
 You may need a rental car if you are not driving to your destination, which can add to the cost.
-If your property is in a good location with plenty of public transportation you should check out the costs compared to hiring a car as typical uber costs can be significantly lower where feasible.
+If your property is in a good location with plenty of public transportation you should check out the costs compared to hiring a car as typical Uber costs can be significantly lower where feasible.

 5. Consider motels